 “le violon d’Ingres“- literally “Ingres’ violin”; French expression for passion or a hobby,derived after French artist J. A.D.
 Ingres who used to be a passionate violin-player.

 Inspired by Ingres’s painting “La Grande Baigneuse“, Man Ray , the well-known surrealist photographer, portrayed his mistress Kiki de Montparnasse wearing a turban for his photo of 1924.
 He transformed the female body into a musical instrument by painting sound-holes on her back, referring to objectification of the lived body and using female nude to depict the object-subject relationship like he did throughout his career.
 This work is usually intepreted as a visual pun, depicting Ray’s muse as his “violon d’ingres“, also referring to all his love affairs and female muses as his favourite “hobbies”.

 I believe that bodily articulation as the language-preceeding communication system is something essential and natural for human beings.
 I admire different ways of expression and traditional practices that are rooted in body, be it western contemporary dance, hatha yoga or South -America jagua art.
 I have a background in ballet and since childhood I have practiced various dance styles that by now, have led me to contemporary dance, yoga and tai chi.
 Teaching at Helikopter studio (a dance studio and DIY project space in Tallinn) and dealing with my own creative dance projects allows me to deal with movement research in practice.

-In addition to being a cultural journalist and researching performing arts, I write poetry or short stories and take photos from time to time.
+In addition to being a cultural journalist and researching performing arts, I write poetry and short stories and take photos from time to time.
 This page presents my passions and viewpoint on humanities, arts, philosophy and culture in general.
 Ink on my skin reminds me that I exist and experience through my body.